Is now the time to buy an electric car?

 There’s never been a better time to go electric

 Electric vehicles are almost certainly the future of private transport.
-The technology is here, the financials are healthy and the environmental benefits immediate.
-As the Department for Transport said in its recent Decarbonising Transport publication, “all road vehicles will be zero emission”.
+The technology is here and the financials are healthy.

 All car owners have a part to play in bringing our air pollution down from its illegally toxic levels, which currently cause 40,000 premature deaths a year in the UK.
 As the coronavirus lockdown has demonstrated, a decline in ICE vehicle use will lead to a dramatic improvement in air quality.